We use cookies to help provide you with the best possible online experience.

 New Premises

-The planning application for the new premises has been submitted to West Berkshire Planning.
+The planning application for the new premises was submitted to West Berkshire Planning in October 2023 with submission of the full application in December 2023.
 Applications usually take up to 12 weeks before a decision is made.
-However, West Berkshire Planning are notoriously slow when dealing with applications and we have been told that it could be up to 6 months before a planning decision is made.
+However, West Berkshire Planning are notoriously slow when dealing with applications and a final decision will be made on 22nd January 2025.

 When planning has been approved, Eastfield House will submit a Business Case to our Integrated Care Board (ICB) for funding of rent.
 Our ICB have informed us that we will be competing for funding with other surgeries in Berkshire, Oxford and Buckinghamshire, but we are seen as a priority.
 Greenham Trust have been very supportive, reiterating that they are not in the market to make profit like commercial companies, they are a charity who reinvest any profits made, back into the community.